11/15/25 #rescue #animals #mauihumanesociety

 What Can YOU Do?

-It is hard to see how one person can make an impact, but if everyone thought this, nothing would be done.
-You can personally help Maui’s cat situation even if you don’t have money to give or room to adopt cats.
+There is also a way that you can personally help Maui’s cat situation even if you don’t have money to give or room to adopt cats.
 One way is to volunteer your time at the Maui Humane Society or another animal care organization.
 Volunteers can do as little as clean litter boxes or play with the cats to help them get socialized, which gives them a much better chance of finding a forever home.

 In fact, fostering means that you can help countless cats, while there is always a limit of how many you can adopt.
 Yes, it is hard to part with a foster, but those moments of sadness can change the entire course of a cat’s life.
 I’ve always said that I’m too selfish and sensitive, but I’m finally doing it through MHS, and you can try it too.
 I recommend trying it once – you will not be pressured into continuing, and it’s a great way to see if you can handle it!